 I was beyond thrilled to receive an ARC.
 I’ve been hearing so much about the beauty of Touraine’s arms, the complexity of the world-building, and more.
 This book delivers on so many notes, from the nuanced depiction of a rebellion against an empire to the complexity of the key players to fine detail work woven throughout.

 Author C.L.
-Clarke will be featured in an interview to be posted on March 23rd (release day).
+Clark will be featured in an interview to be posted on March 23rd (release day).

 Content warnings: Gore, torture, bigotry